 Pairing

-The runtime-owned surface for both flows is Runtime.HostPairing.
+The runtime-owned surface is Runtime.HostConnection.

 Pairing APIs